 We will tell you in writing if we can assist you, the reason for our decision to provide assistance and the main details of the proposed new arrangements

 You’ll need to ensure that you meet the terms of the new arrangement.

 If you are subsequently unable to meet these terms, you should contact us as soon as possible to discuss your situation.

 There may be a number of reasons why we decide not to provide financial difficulty assistance.
 If this is the case the reason for the decision will be explained to you in writing.
 We’ll also seek to discuss the next steps we will take and other available options with you.

 Other useful resources

-If you are experiencing financial difficulty, useful resources are available to you.
+If you are experiencing financial hardship, useful resources are available to you.
 These include:

-- The National Debt Helpline or website (ndh.org.au), which has easy to use, step-by-step guides on how to tackle debts.
+- The National Debt Helpline have easy to use, step-by-step guides on how to tackle debts - ndh.org.au.
 You can also call the National Debt Helpline on 1800 007 007 to talk to a financial counsellor for free, independent advice about your situation.

-- The Financial Counselling Australia website www.financialcounsellingaustralia.org.au provides information on finding a financial counselling agency in your area.
+- Financial Counselling Australia will help you find a financial counselling agency in your area - www.financialcounsellingaustralia.org.au.

-- ASIC’s ‘MoneySmart’ website provides information and tools to help you make the most of your money.
-See www.moneysmart.gov.au
+- ASIC’s ‘MoneySmart’ website provides information and tools to help you make the most of your money - www.moneysmart.gov.au